candy-lang/candy/README.md

 A sweet programming language that is robst, minimalistic, and expressive.

-Candy aims to blurs the line between dynamically-typed and statically-typed languages.
+Candy aims to blur the line between dynamically-typed and statically-typed languages.
 Like dynamic languages, it is permissive during compilation, allowing you to quickly prototype new ideas.
 You can freely compose data without having to specify its structure before.
 Like static languages, the tooling highlights potential errors before they happen.